edufolly/folly_fields/README.md

 :star: to support the project.

-## Attention - flutter: ^1.26.0-0
+## Attention - flutter: ^2.0.0

-Flutter did a breaking change for RaisedButton and FlatButton.
+Flutter did a breaking change for RaisedButton and FlatButton (1.26.0-0) and null safety (2.0.0).

 http://flutter.dev/go/material-button-migration-guide